EricTrainingRev/220531-JWA/Projects/Foundations-Project-Order-Of-Operations.md

     - if everything works you may be asked about a challenge of the project
     - if you implemented stretch goals you may be asked why you chose the particular stretch goals you worked on
     - etc.

+### Time Limit
+5 minutes MAXIMUM.
+You will be stopped if you go over time.